 Formation of the Institute of Genetic Medicine

 In 1999, the Johns Hopkins University School of Medicine formed the McKusick-Nathans Institute of Genetic Medicine.
 The name honored two early leaders in the field and emphasized translation of advances in genetics, molecular genetics and genomics to clinical medicine.

-Beginning in September 2000, Aravinda Chakravarti served as director of the Institute of Genetic Medicine, where he expanded human genetics activities at Johns Hopkins in areas such as quantitative genetics, genomics and common complex traits.
+Beginning in September 2000, Aravinda Chakravarti served as inaugural director of the Institute of Genetic Medicine, where he expanded human genetics activities at Johns Hopkins in areas such as quantitative genetics, genomics and common complex traits.

 Department of Genetic Medicine research includes finding the molecular bases of single-gene, or Mendelian, disorders; identifying the genes that influence complex traits, such as coronary artery disease; studying the genes and proteins that regulate whether genes are turned on or off; computational biology; molecular biology; developmental genetics; and proteomics.
 The Department of Genetic Medicine is also home to a number of research cores and services.
 These include the Genetics Resources Core Facility (GRCF), the Center for Inherited Disease Research (CIDR), the Finzcenter Zebrafish Core Center and the DNA Diagnostic Lab (DDL).

-Ada Hamosh is the Department of Genetic Medicine’s clinical director and oversees its clinical activities, including multiple outpatient clinics, a small but complicated inpatient service and an active consult service.
+Ada Hamosh is the Department of Genetic Medicine’s clinical director and oversees its clinical activities, including multiple outpatient clinics, an inpatient service and an active consult service.
 Clinics include the Epigenetics and Chromatin Clinic, which treats patients with disorders of the machinery that packages DNA and regulates it via chemical “tags”; the Cardiovascular Connective Tissue Disorder Clinic; and the Greenberg Center for Skeletal Dysplasias, which specializes in bone conditions, such as those that cause short stature.

 Finally, the Department of Genetic Medicine is actively involved in medical student, graduate student, resident and postdoctoral education programs.